Dental Implants - Frequently Asked QuestionsWhat you should know when considering dental implants

-A dental implant functions as an artificial tooth root for supporting dental crowns, bridgework, and dentures.
-The dental implant procedure costs will vary greatly based on needs: a single dental implant with a dental crown, or several restorations, or the replacement of all teeth.
-The cost of dental implant treatment depends on several individual factors including the location of the implant(s), the patient’s health, any bone grafting requirements, the number and type of implants, and the dental crown restoration.
+A dental implant is an artificial tooth root supporting dental crowns, bridgework, and dentures.
+The dental implant procedure costs will vary greatly based on needs: a single dental implant with a dental crown, several restorations, or the replacement of all teeth.
+The cost of dental implant treatment depends on several individual factors, including the location of the implant(s), the patient’s health, any bone grafting requirements, the number and type of implants, and the dental crown restoration.

-*** The costs referenced herein will provide you with an idea of cost and considerations at the time of this writing.
-Only a full exam and treatment plan can provide you with the actual procedure cost for your needs.
+*** The costs referenced herein will give you an idea of cost and considerations at the time of this writing.
+Only a full exam and treatment plan can provide the actual procedure cost for your needs.

-A single tooth dental implant treatment can range from $1,500 to $7,500.
-The type of dental implant, placement location, your bone structure, and your health are all factors in cost; or if you can even safely undergo a dental implant procedure.
+A single-tooth dental implant treatment can range from $1,500 to $7,500.
+The type of dental implant, placement location, bone structure, and health are all factors in cost; or if you can even safely undergo a dental implant procedure.
 A single implant also requires a replacement tooth called a dental crown that can cost between $1,000 and $3,000.
-Implant bridgework can replace several teeth with two or more implants and can cost between $3,500 and $25,000.
+Implant bridgework can replace several teeth with two or more implants, costing between $3,500 and $25,000.

 “Mini” implants are around 2 millimeters in diameter.
 They are designed to support small individual teeth and can be combined in a group to support a removable denture.
-Their application is limited and cost ranges from $300 to $900 per fixture.
+Their application is limited, and the cost ranges from $300 to $900 per fixture.

-Implant retained dentures can support the entire upper and/or lower arch.
+Implant-retained dentures can support the entire upper and lower arch.
 This can cost between $5,500 and $25,000.
-Many people find the lower cost price range of a mini‐dental implant attractive.
+Many people find the lower-cost price range of a mini‐dental implant attractive.
 Some dental practices may quote you a treatment price based on using a minimum number of these lower-cost implants and cheaper restorations.